wp-shortcake/shortcake-bakery/readme.txt

 A fine selection of Shortcake-powered shortcodes.

 == Description==
-Used alongside [Shortcake](https://wordpress.org/plugins/shortcode-ui/), Shortcake Bakery adds a fine selection of shortcodes to your WordPress site.
+Shortcake Bakery adds a fine selection of shortcodes to your WordPress site.
+Use with [Shortcake](https://wordpress.org/plugins/shortcode-ui/) for the optimal experience.

 == Installation ==
 It's a plugin!
 Install it like any other.